Despite Trump tariff pause, uncertainty hangs over Canada’s economy

 Canada has spent the last three months on a full-court press in Washington, D.C. and Mar-a-Lago, Trump’s Florida resort, trying to push its case against tariffs.
 Despite the pause, that work continues.

-Energy and Natural Resources Minister Jonathan Wilkinson will be in Washington today to deliver a speech on the future of energy in North America.
+Energy and Natural Resources Minister Jonathan Wilkinson was set to be in Washington on Tuesday to deliver a speech on the future of energy in North America.